broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 ### What data does it require as input?

-- Reblocked single sample GVCF files (`input_vcfs`)
+- Reblocked single sample GVCF files
-- GVCF index files (`input_vcf_indexes`)
+- GVCF index files

 Example GVCF and index files in the Data tab of the [GVS beta workspace](https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Beta) are hosted in a public Google bucket and links are provided in the sample data table.

-While the GVS has been tested with 410,000 single sample whole genome GVCF files as input, only datasets of up to 25,000 whole genomes and 100,000 whole exomes are currently supported.
+While the GVS has been tested with 410,000 single sample whole genome GVCF files as input, only datasets of up to 25,000 whole genomes and 100,000 whole exomes are currently supported by the beta workflow.

 ### What does it return as output?